• Skip to primary navigation

 How long does simple syrup with fruit last?

-Adding fruit to simple syrup can make it susceptible to molding more quickly.
+Because of the added fruit, fruit-infused simple syrup will go bad more quickly than plain simple syrup.
 Always store simple syrup in an airtight container in the fridge, or freeze it for longer storage.
 If you see any mold, or the syrup looks or smells off, discard it.

-Adding raspberry simple syrup adds way more flavor to drinks than muddling raspberries does.
-Plus, there are no pieces of raspberry floating in your drink as this syrup dissolves smoothly.
+This raspberry syrup adds much more flavor to cocktails than muddling raspberries does.
+Plus, using this syrup allows you to create a smooth cocktail as there are no pieces of raspberry floating in your drink.

 Print